Submanifolds with constant principal curvatures in symmetric spaces: Abstract

 \section{Abstract}

 We study submanifolds whose principal curvatures, counted with multiplicities, do not depend on the normal direction.
-Such submanifolds are always austere, hence minimal, and have constant principal curvatures.
+Such submanifolds, which we briefly call CPC submanifolds, are always austere, hence minimal, and have constant principal curvatures.
 Well-known classes of examples include totally geodesic submanifolds, homogeneous austere hypersurfaces, and singular orbits of cohomogeneity one actions.
 The main purpose of this article is to present a systematic approach to the construction and classification of homogeneous submanifolds whose principal curvatures are independent of the normal direction in irreducible Riemannian symmetric spaces of non-compact type and rank $\geq 2$.
+In particular, we provide a large number of new examples of non-totally geodesic CPC submanifolds not coming from cohomogeneity one actions (note that only one example was known previously, namely a particular 11-dimensional submanifold of the Cayley hyperbolic plane).